 Can you think?

-Of course you can, but are you aware of your thoughts all the time?
+Are you aware of your thoughts all the time?
 Do you know what is the voice in your head saying?
-We can all think a lot, but see, that’s the problem.
-We think too much about unnecessary things, we stress too much, we focus on things that have rather no meaning to us, we gossip, we judge, we do things that are completely irrelevant.
-And this is happening because that’s the way we have been conditioned, we think its normal, but its not.
+We can all think a lot but at the same time that’s the problem.
+In other words, we think too much about unnecessary things, we focus on things that have rather no meaning to us, we gossip, we judge, we do things that are completely irrelevant.
+And this is happening because that’s the way we have been conditioned, we think it’s normal, but it’s not.
 Nothing is more destructive and harmful than a mind that is on an “autopilot” mode.

 Can you fast?

-Fasting is a great method for cleaning the body and the mind.
-It’s basically not eating any food for a while in order to detoxify and strengthen yourself.
+Fasting is a great method for cleansing the body and the mind.
+It’s basically not eating any food for a period of time in order to detoxify and strengthen yourself.
 There are a lot of spiritual and psychology positive effects behind it.

 Can you wait?

-To wait means to be patient.
-To listen, to observe and to watch.
-To respect the pace of life, the evolution of things and the universal journey.
+To wait means to be patient, to listen, to observe and to watch.
+Respecting the pace of life, the evolution of things and the universal journey.
 Good things come to those who wait.
 Siddhartha was a smart man and he was patient.

-This value is a key to a happy life.
-Having patience means being calm in the face of frustration and fear.
+This value is a key to a happy life, because having patience means being calm in the face of frustration and fear.

 Having patience means that you trust the universe and your journey.
 Things will come to you when you are ready.

-See the bigger picture, we are all on a journey.
-While our stories may rhyme, they are all different, we are all different.
-But we are here to help each other and support each other.
-To spread love, happiness and positive waves.
+See the bigger picture, because we are all on a journey.
+Our stories may rhyme, however they are all different, we are all different.
+Furthermore, we are here to help each other and support each other.
+To spread love, happiness, and positive waves.